What Is A Domain Name Server And What Does It Do?

 - How to set up webhosting for your WordPress site

-In addition to the written step-by-step tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to the step-by-step tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.

 How To Set Up A Nameserver For Your Domain Name